-In WordPress development you have the possibility to easily create a testing environment for your website.
+In WordPress development, you can easily create a testing environment for your website.
 Amazing, right?
-Continue to see how simple it is and what are the advantages of a staging site.
+Continue to see the simplicity and advantages of a staging site.

 In this post, you’re going to learn: